El Cid ’The Lord’ – Medieval Castilian Leader Known For His Courage And Extraordinary Military Skills

 Many wondered and even suspected Alfonso was involved in his brother Sancho's death, but no one risked asking him.
 Also, El Cid wanted to know, so he confronted Alfonso in his palace.

 This confrontation was necessary, and Alfonso knew it.
-At first, he was furious but then calmed down, swearing that he had not been involved in the death of his brother.
+At first, he was furious but then calmed down, swearing that he had not been involved in his brother's death.

 But was El Cid - the kingdom's commander-in-chief - convinced?